NayeonKeum/NayeonKeum/README.md

 <br>

-▶️  I've `done an internship👩‍💻` at [Dudaji](https://www.dudaji.com/), building a Kubernetes cluster and connecting third-party SSOs to keycloak on Istio service mesh architecture(2022.3 - 2022.6).
+▶️  I was the `S/W team's DevOps intern` at [Dudaji](https://www.dudaji.com/), building a Kubernetes cluster and connecting third-party SSOs to keycloak on Istio service mesh architecture(2022.3 - 2022.6).

 ▶️  Also was an `Undergraduate Research Assistant` in [Bigdata Storage Systems Lab](http://bslab.sookmyung.ac.kr/index.html) of SMWU(2022.10 - 2023.2).

-▶️  Currently I'm the DevOps team intern in [Lablup](https://github.com/lablup)(2023.07 - ).
+▶️  Currently I'm the `DevOps team intern` in [Lablup](https://github.com/lablup)(2023.07 - ).

 <br>